MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-platform-cli-tutorial.md

     - neerajnandwana-msft
     - nickdoelman
     - ProfessorKendrick
+    - DanaMartens
 ---

 # Tutorial: Use Microsoft Power Platform CLI with Power Pages

-In this tutorial example, you'll see how to get started with Microsoft Power Platform CLI to update sample website configuration.
+In this tutorial, you learn how to begin using the Microsoft Power Platform CLI to update a sample website's configuration.

 > [!NOTE]
 > - This tutorial focuses on the required Microsoft Power Platform CLI commands for Power Pages use.
 For more information about commands used in Power Platform CLI, read [Common commands](/power-platform/developer/cli/introduction#common-commands).